 Under the Condominium Act the Board must enforce the Declaration, By-Laws and Rules of our Corporation.
 Enforcement is, in general, based on owner or resident complaints or observation of behaviour (noise etc) that clearly affects other residents or the Corporation's property.
 The Board has adopted an enforcement policy, it can be downloaded from the link - Rule Enforcement - below.

-In May 2012 the Board approved a Filming Policy for MTCC 573.
-It can be found below.
+In May 2012 the Board approved a Filming Policy for MTCC 573; it was updated in March 2018.
+The policy can be found below.

 Garbage and Recycling